cjurjiu/RubikDetector-Android/RubikDetectorAndroid/README.md

 ## Structure
 <pre>
 .
-└── RubikDetectorAndroid
 ├── app                   ->     Android demo project
 ├── rubikdetector         ->     RubikDetector Android library
 └── fotoapparatconnector  ->     Fotoapparat Connector for the RubikDetector Android library
 </pre>

 Since the `rubikdetector` module relies on C++ code, you require the following tools to be able to build it: